Office of International Relations

 You are able to apply for changing your status of residence to "Designated Activities" and with this status you are able to stay in Japan until you are officially employed (within one year after your completion of study.)

-(3) When the period of stay expires few days or months before your completion
+(3) When your period of stay expires before completion

 Before applying you are advised to consult with UT Visa Consulting Service.

-6. When you stay in Japan with your family members:
+6. When staying in Japan with your family members:

 (1) Application for Certificate of Eligibility (Status: Dependent)

-When your family members (your spouse and children) will stay with you, they can get long-stay visa which status is "Dependent".
-You may apply for the "Certificate of Eligibility" for your family members to the Immigration Office in Japan.
-With this residence status, your family members are permitted to stay as long as your period of stay.
+When your family members (your spouse and children) will live with you in Japan, they may obtain a long-term visa with the status of residence “Dependent.”
+You may apply for a “Certificate of Eligibility” for your family members at the Immigration Office in Japan.
+With this status of residence, your family members are permitted to stay for the same period as your authorized period of stay.

 The needed documents are listed here.